-AC drives and filters may produce strong electromagnetic interference that may affect the functionality of pacemakers and other implanted medical devices.
+AC drives and filters may produce electromagnetic interference up to 300 GHz that may affect the functionality of pacemakers and other implanted medical devices.

 1.7 General Safety Considerations

 When installing or operating the AC drive, pay attention to the safety information given in the instructions.
 For more information about safety guidelines for installation and operation, refer to the drive's operating guide.